splane00/sami-lane-portfolio/README.md

 # Samantha (Sami) Lane – Bioinformatics Portfolio

 Welcome to my portfolio!
-I am a Master's student in **Bioinformatics at Johns Hopkins University (AAP)** with interests in **genomics, women’s health, and computational biology**.
+I am a Master's student in **Bioinformatics at Johns Hopkins University** with interests in **genomics, women’s health, and computational biology**.
 This repository highlights selected projects that showcase my skills in **Python, data analysis, bioinformatics pipelines, and software development**.

 ---